Medical Industry Specialization

 For professionals looking to advance their careers in the ever-evolving medical industry, strong business acumen is critical.
 The Carlson MBA Program offers a specialized curriculum, access to a thriving community of medical industry employers, and opportunities to partner with the full spectrum of healthcare service providers, from device manufacturers to hospitals and everything in between, to solve emerging healthcare challenges.

-Further details regarding the Medical Industry Specialization (126.75 KB)
+Further details regarding the

 Connect to an employer pool that exemplifies the wide range of opportunities in modern healthcare.
 The Medical Industry MBA is designed for professionals looking to break into or advance careers in medical devices, pharmaceuticals, insurance, finance, marketing, consulting, operations, hospitals, and an array of additional medical industries.
 Carlson MBA students engage with employers starting in year one of the program.